 What is my User ID?
 This ID is assigned to you as your staff ID at SSU and can be found on your employee ID card and all official Human Resource documents including your paycheck receipt.

 What is my password?
 Your initial password is your date of birth in the format YYYMMDD.
 You are not forced to change this password; however, ITS strongly suggests that you do change the password.

 Will this account be removed?
 This account will not be deleted.
 The information you have access to may change, depending on your current role at SSU.

 For more detailed information about your SSU accounts, please visit http://myid.shawnee.edu.

 Many of your campus accounts have a password self-service reset feature that allows you to reset your password online if you forget it.
 To take advantage of this feature you must take a few moments and register for each account listed below.
-Once you have successfully completed the quick enrollment process you will be able to reset your passwords for these accounts without visiting the Help Desk.
+Once you have successfully completed the quick enrollment process you will be able to reset your passwords for these accounts without visiting the Service Desk.